User Guide

 add n/Kim Lai p/ e/kimlai222@example.com a/KL street, block 190, #01-23

-Not allowed as PHONE_NUMBER
+Not allowed as PHONE_NUMBER is blank.

 Deleting a person : delete